Master of Science in Couple and Family Therapy

 Due to the dual training and practicum experience in the MSSW-CFT program, our graduates are quite competitive on the job market.
 100% of CFT Program Graduates looking for Jobs in the Mental Health Field were employed within 6 months of graduation over the past 10 years

 Commitment to Diversity

-The CFT Program strives to integrate issues related to cultural diversity and competence throughout all courses.
-In addition, the program prioritizes recruitment of a diverse student body with regard to race, ethnicity, gender identity, sexual orientation, age, disability status, religion and national origin.
-Of the current student body, 44% identify as ethnic minorities.
-In addition, faculty and supervisors represent diverse backgrounds, with 33% of Kent School faculty, 25% of CFT core faculty, and 14% of CFT supervisors identifying as ethnic minorities.
+Of the current CFT student body 37.5% identify as ethnic minorities.
+In addition, faculty and supervisors represent diverse backgrounds, with 30% of Kent School faculty, 25% of CFT core faculty, and 40% of CFT supervisors identifying as ethnic minorities.